agilbert201/gcdproject/README.md

 Also note did not include meanFrequency variables for certain obeservations in frequency domain.
 For example "fBodyBodyGyroMag-meanFreq()" as again these were not viewed as equivalent to "fBodyBodyGyroMag-mean()", which is included in the tidy data set.

+### Actions

+Execute run-analysis.R.
+A summarized data set will be produced and written to the dir "data".
+It's contents are described in the CodeBook.